itbleich/itbleich.github.io/research/metadata.md

 <img src="/assets/photodiode_2.jpg"
      alt="photodiode trigger and metadata saver 2"
      style="width:500px; max-width:100%; height:auto;">

+This approach can, of course, be extended to more sophisticated forms of data embedding and adapted to other experimental systems that do not rely on a photodiode.

 **Code and implementation:**
 [View the PsychoPy photodiode metadata encoding repository on GitHub](https://github.com/itbleich/experimental-metadata-trigger-encoding)